Soul and Summit Logomark

 Where the work goes

-Your membership directly fuels what we do — more time in the field means more expeditions, more field notes, more training insights, and better systems for everyone.
+Your membership directly fuels what we do — more time in the field means more expeditions, more field notes, more training insights, and better tools for everyone.
 We've documented 7 trips so far, and every new one feeds back into what Basecamp members receive.

 More expeditions and scouting across the US and Europe